f5devcentral/f5-agility-labs-xc/docs/class7/module1/task2.rst

 1. Run the Flask application.

-   On a new terminal window within VS Code server start the application using the command below.
+   On a new terminal window within VS Code server, start the application using the command below.

    .. code-block:: bash